 As mobile device penetration reaches unprecedented highs in Australia, we are seeing more and more foodies using mobile search to determine their dining destinations.
 When making a lunch or dinner pit stop in an unfamiliar part of town, for example, it’s now common to run a quick search on your smartphone to locate the nearest or most popular nearby restaurants.

-That said, your restaurant’s website should be thoroughly mobile-optimised so that Google handles it preferentially in local search results.
+That said, your restaurant’s website should be thoroughly mobile-optimized so that Google handles it preferentially in local search results.
 Responsive web design is one of the most popular ways to ensure that your website is equally usable and accessible on various platforms, including desktop and mobile devices.

 4. Get Social